HarryET/github-chat/README.md

 #### Database

 All of the data for the app has been store in the Supabase Postgresql database so it can be accessed through the SDKs with row level security enabled.

+### Storage

+Storage is used for file uploads.
+Users can share files in chats.

 ## Development